Skip to Content

 © manuelsbeautty_gh

 Cornrows are a traditional African hairstyle that gained widespread popularity in the ’90s.
 These tight braids are styled close to the scalp in various patterns.
+Today, cornrows are celebrated for their cultural significance and can be adorned with beads or colored extensions.

 18. The Flipped Bob